natcap/invest.users-guide/source/coastal_protection.rst

 As waves travel from the deep ocean to coastal regions with shallower waters, they start to interact with the seabed.
 They first increase in height before breaking and dissipate most of their energy in the surf zone and on the beach face.
 Natural habitats play an important role in protecting shorelines against wave action because they increase the amount of wave dissipation, or, in the case of sand dunes, serve as a physical barrier.

-To estimate the profile of wave height that one would expect at a certain region as the wave propagates shoreward it is imperative to have three types of information:
+To estimate the profile of wave height that one would expect at a certain region as the wave propagates shoreward three types of information are required:

 1. Offshore wave characteristics: wave height and wave period at the deepest point in the bathymetry profile.